shaenr/bandcamp-flac-get/README.md

 Using that single flac file, an mkv video is generated using the cover art for the visual.
 The remaining files left over after the process are then removed.
 - [bcfg-artist2discog.sh](https://github.com/shaenr/bandcamp-flac-get/blob/main/bcfg-artist2discog.sh) -- This script is much simpler.
 Basically you just pass it an artist link; in the command console, like this: `bash bcfg-artist2discog.sh windows96.bandcamp.com`".
 If you do it right, it will add every album the artist has uploaded to their BandCamp page to your `album_links.txt`
-- The other files are utility functions used in the otehr bash scripts.
+- The other files are utility functions used in the other bash scripts.

 # GNU General Public License v3.0